What Happens If My Business Gets Hacked?

 Powering off systems destroys volatile evidence:

-encryption keys held in RAM,
+Encryption keys held in RAM

-and attacker behavior patterns investigators may later require.
+Attacker behavior patterns investigators may later require

 Sophisticated attackers also monitor defensive activity closely.